Crunchyroll, LLC: History

+As Funimation

 Early history

 In the early 1990s, Japanese-born businessman Gen Fukunaga was approached by his uncle, Nagafumi Hori, who was working as a producer for Toei Company.
 Hori proposed that if Fukunaga could start a production company and raise enough money, Toei Animation would license the rights to the Dragon Ball franchise to the United States.
 Fukunaga met with co-worker Daniel Cocanougher, whose family owned a feed mill in Decatur, Texas, and convinced Cocanougher's family to sell their business and serve as an investor for his company.

 The company was founded on May 9, 1994, as Funimation Productions.
 The company was originally based in Silicon Valley, but eventually relocated to North Richland Hills, Texas.
-They initially collaborated with other companies on Dragon Ball, such as BLT Productions, Ocean Studios, Pioneer and Saban Entertainment.
-In the United States, Dragon Ball debuted in syndication in 1995, but aired for only 13 episodes due to poor ratings.
-Funimation then decided to debut Dragon Ball Z in syndication in 1996.
-Compared with the original Dragon Ball, Dragon Ball Z saw greater success among American audiences, which resulted in Funimation securing an hour-long, two-episode, second season time block for the fall of 1997.
-Cartoon Network began airing Dragon Ball Z as part of its Toonami programming block in 1998, which quickly became the highest-rated show on the block and garnered a large following.
+They initially collaborated with other companies on Dragon Ball/Dragon Ball Z, such as BLT Productions, Ocean Studios, Pioneer and Saban Entertainment.
+After two aborted attempts to bring the Dragon Ball franchise to television via first-run syndication, Cartoon Network began airing Dragon Ball Z as part of its Toonami programming block in 1998, which quickly became the highest-rated show on the block and garnered a large following.
 The success of Dragon Ball Z is credited for allowing Funimation to acquire other licensed titles.
+Funimation also produced and distributed the direct-to-video movie Chuck E. Cheese in the Galaxy 5000, the company's first non-anime product.

+In May 2002, the company secured its first third-party home video deal when fellow anime dubbing company 4Kids Entertainment appointed Funimation as their exclusive home video distributor in the United States.
+The deal included a majority of products 4Kids licensed at the time, beginning with Yu-Gi-Oh!, Cubix, Cabbage Patch Kids, Tama and Friends, and Kirby: Right Back at Ya!.
+The deal was later expanded to include Sonic X, Teenage Mutant Ninja Turtles and Ultraman Tiga.

-Beginning in September 2003, Funimation signed a North American home video deal with Canada-based Nelvana.
-Such titles released included Redwall, Pecola, Tales from the Cryptkeeper, Timothy Goes to School and the Disney Channel TV special The Santa Claus Brothers.
-In July 2004, the company launched a pre-school and family-oriented division called Our Time Family Entertainment.
+Following the success of the 4Kids deal, Funimation entered into a strategic partnership with the Canadian-based Nelvana on September 26, 2003.
+The deal allowed the two companies to work on the production of prospective new anime, and for Funimation to distribute over forty-four titles from Nelvana's library on home video; including Redwall, Pecola, Tales from the Cryptkeeper, Timothy Goes to School and the Disney Channel TV special The Santa Claus Brothers.

+In July 2004, Funimation expanded its family-friendly offerings by launching a new division entitled Our Time Family Entertainment, which provided high-quality entertainment properties to the burgeoning preschool and children's market.
+Products released under the division included the film Little Nemo: Adventures in Slumberland, several holiday specials, and select offerings from Nelvana (Elliot Moose, Marvin the Tap-Dancing Horse, Timothy Goes to School), WGBH (Arthur and the co-production Time Warp Trio), and Alliance Atlantis (Connie the Cow).

+Funimation continued into licensing non-anime material when the company was appointed as the North American license holder for the British series Make Way for Noddy by franchise owners Chorion in January 2005.